 5 The ARC also oversees the Group’s Whistle‐Blowing Policy which provides the mechanism by which employees and the public may, in confidence, raise concerns about possible improprieties.
 The ARC is satisfied that arrangements are in place for the independent investigations of such improprieties and for appropriate follow‐up actions and resolutions.
 The Whistle‐Blowing Policy, including the dedicated whistle‐blowing hotline at (+65) 6389 1377 and email address at firstname.lastname@example.org, are made available on BTH’s website.
 Anonymous disclosures will be accepted and anonymity and confidentiality will be honoured throughout the process.

-8 The ARC has undertaken a review of the nature and extent of all non-audit services performed by the External Auditors during the year and is satisfied that such services have not affected their independence.
-It recommends the re-appointment of the External Auditors.
+8 The ARC has undertaken a review of the nature and extent of all non‐audit services performed by the External Auditors during the year.
+Based on this review and other information, the ARC is satisfied and is of the view that such services have not affected their independence.
+It recommends the re‐appointment of the External Auditors.
 The ARC approved the remuneration and terms of the engagement of the External Auditors.
-The details of the aggregate amount of fees paid to the External Auditors for FY2015 and the breakdown of fees paid in total for audit and non-audit services respectively can be found on page 137 of the Annual Report.
+The details of the aggregate amount of fees paid to the External Auditors for FY2016 and the breakdown of fees paid in total for audit and nonaudit services respectively can be found on page 138 of the Annual Report.
 In addition, the ARC also reviewed the appointment of different auditors for its subsidiaries or significant associated companies to ensure that the appointment would not compromise the standard and effectiveness of the audit of the Company or its subsidiaries or significant associated companies.
-The date of appointment and name of the audit partner in charge of the Group's audit can be found on page 223 of the Annual Report.
-Also, the names of the auditing firms for its significant subsidiaries and associated companies can be found on pages 156 and 159 of the Annual Report.
+The date of appointment and name of the audit partner in charge of the Group’s audit can be found on page 228 of the Annual Report.
+Also, the names of the auditing firms for its significant subsidiaries and associated companies can be found on pages 158 and 161 of the Annual Report.

 9 In the opinion of the Directors, the Group complies with the Code’s guidelines on audit committees as well as Rules 712, 715, 716 and 717 of the SGX‐ST Listing Manual.